ieeeupsb/workshop_ESP8266/content/pressureAndTemperature.md

   float t = dht.readTemperature();
 ```

+Keep in mind that the values take some time to refresh.
+You could use a ```delay(...)``` of aprox.
+2 seconds to prevent repeated values.
-Go ahead and make it print those values onto the **Serial Monitor**, later we'll print on a webpage...
+</br>Go ahead and make it print those values onto the **Serial Monitor**, later we'll print on a webpage...
 You'll get there!

 Ready?
 Let's move!